Indigenous Languages Spoken in Argentina: A Survey of NLP and Speech Resources: Survey of Computational Resources

 \subsection{Other families}

-For the rest of the families considered in this paper, we could not find many resources.
+For the rest of the families considered in this paper, we found few limited resources.
 From the Guaycurú Family, we only found a work on spoken language identification for Qom \citep{garber2022sistema} and a description of its morphology using a linear context-free grammar (\citealt{porta2010use}).
 No special resources were found for Pilagá or Mocoví.
 To the best of our knowledge, no specific resources were developed for the Mataco-Mataguaya family, besides the fact that Nivaclé was taken into account in the language identification model presented in \citet{kargaran2023glotlid}.

 Regarding Aymara, the few existing works relied on data available through the shared task of the AmericasNLP workshop, exploring Spanish-Aymara machine translation \citep{gillinFewshotSpanishAymaraMachine2023, oncevayPeruMultilingualIts2021}.
 Finally, regarding the Chon Family, \citet{Domingo2018corpustehuelche} present a publicly available corpus on Techuelche, the only computational resource we found for this family.